Automattic/jetpack/projects/plugins/jetpack/to-test.md

 ### Newsletters

-- Go to Settings > Reading Options.
+- Go to Settings > Newsletter.
-- You should not see Follower Settings and all the settings (Blog follow email text, Comment follow email text, Welcome email text) as seen here: pdDOJh-3a8-p2.
+- You should not see the "Follower Settings" section, and the other settings ("Blog follow email text", "Comment follow email text", "Welcome email text") should match this post: pdDOJh-3a8-p2.

 ### Gutenberg blocks